Growing the garden

 James Bennett is the third generation of his family growing water lilies and they have over 350 varieties in their National Collection, held at Bennetts Water Gardens.

-Alec White and the team at Primrose Hall Peonies are kindly lending us plants for the Missing Collector garden from their National Collection of Intersectional (Itoh) hybrids.
+Alec White and the team at Primrose Hall Peonies kindly lent us peonies for the Missing Collector garden from their National Collection of Intersectional (Itoh) hybrids.
+Kopper Kettle was very popular!

-David Carver of Buckland Cottage Gardens already has a National Collection of Hyacinthella and is lending us Rhodohypoxis that may well become a new Collection in future.
+David Carver of Buckland Cottage Gardens already has a National Collection of Hyacinthella and lent us Rhodohypoxis that may well become a new Collection in future.

-Several other National Collection holders have provided advice.
-It truly is a team effort.
+Several other National Collection holders provided advice.
+It truly was a team effort.

 Find out more about the National Collections